slidevjs/slidev/docs/guide/why.md

 ### 📝 Markdown-based

 Slidev uses an extended Markdown format to organize your slides in a single plain text file.
-This helps you focus on the content, and makes it easy to write and maintain your slides.
-You can use any text editor you like, and version control your slides with Git.
+This helps you focus on the content while allowing you to use Git and any editor you like.

 > Learn more: <LinkInline link="guide/syntax"/>.